SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/01-01-02-Environment.md

 For more information on HSTS, visit and read this blog post on [How to Enable HTTP Strict Transport Security in IIS 7+](http://www.hanselman.com/blog/HowToEnableHTTPStrictTransportSecurityHSTSInIIS7.aspx) by [Scott](http://hanselman.com) Hanselman.

 {% gist SyntaxC4/0d7185b30acf477c2033 web.hsts.config %}

+## Remove X-Powered-By Header

+The X-Powered-By header typically displays the Language and version information of a website which could be a potential security risk.

+{% gist Syntaxc4/0d7185b30acf477c2033 web.x-powered-by.config %}